XOXO Skeleton

 2023

-In his fourth solo exhibition with Richard Koh Fine Art, Faris Nakamura identifies this crucial need to allow insects as a species to be considered and reflected upon.
-As an avid carer of insects over the years, Nakamura pays tribute to the majesty of an insect form using his sculptures as a pseudo love-letter.
+In his 4th solo exhibition with Richard Koh Fine Art, Faris identifies this crucial need to allow insects as a species to be considered and reflected upon.
+As an avid carer of insects over the years, Faris pays tribute to the majesty of an insect form using his sculptures as a pseudo love-letter.

 .jpg)